A Better Way To Resolve Family Law Disputes

 Many clients seek a nontraditional alternative to litigation when attempting to settle divorce disputes.
-Since 2001, our lawyer Michael A. Johnson has been a member of the Collaborative Law Group of Southern Arizona.
-It is his goal, where possible, to resolve disputes by following a nonconfrontational, team approach.
+Since 2001, lawyer Michael A. Johnson has been a member of the Collaborative Law Group of Southern Arizona.
+It is his goal, where possible, to resolve divorce matters by following a nonconfrontational, team approach.

-In a collaborative divorce setting, Michael’s litigation experience allows him to offer valuable insight into what a client may face in court.
+In a collaborative divorce setting, Michael A. Johnson‘s litigation experience allows him to offer valuable insight into what a client may face in court.

 Collaborative law in divorce is another alternative method of dispute resolution that puts the decision-making power in the clients’ hands rather than a judge’s.
-With collaborative law, each party is represented by his or her own attorney.
-They all agree not to go court but, rather, to settle all disputes outside the courtroom.
+With collaborative law, each party is represented by their own attorney.
+They all agree not to go to court but, rather, agree to settle all disputes outside of the courtroom.
 A group of experts is available, including psychologists, child specialists and financial experts, who help the parties resolve specific issues.

 If the collaborative event fails and the parties are unable to reach an agreement, they must find new attorneys before seeking court relief.